WWE & UFC to merge in new sports entertainment brand

 WWE has a global reach and fanbase, which includes a wide age demographic and range of incomes.

-The company is a social media powerhouse with more than 16 billion social video views in the final quarter of 2022.
+The company had more than 16 billion social media video views in the final quarter of 2022.
 It has nearly 94 million YouTube subscribers and has more than 20 million followers on TikTok.

 Five of its female wrestlers are in the world's top 15 most-followed female athletes across Facebook, Twitter and Instagram, led by former UFC fighter Ronda Rousey with 36.1 million followers.